NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 })
 ```

 Next we can create a similar function for reading in the CHM dataset over all the years.
-The main difference between this function and the previous one is that it is set to display a single band image, and instead of hard-coding in the minimum and maximum values to display, we  dynamically determine them from the data itself, so it will scale appropriately.
-Note that we can use the `.filterMetadata` property to select only the CHM data from the DEM image collection, since CHM is stored in that dataset, along with the DTM and DSM.
+The main differences between this function and the previous one are that 1) it is set to display a single band image, and 2) instead of hard-coding in the minimum and maximum values to display, we dynamically determine them from the data itself, so it will scale appropriately.
+Note that we can use the `.filterMetadata` property to select only the CHM data from the DEM image collection, since the CHM is stored in that collection, along with the DTM and DSM.

 ```javascript
 // Read in only the CHM Images (using .filterMetadata by Type)